Norwegian Lundehund Temperament: What's Good About 'Em, What's Bad About 'Em

 Many prospective owners find the Norwegian Lundehund's appearance immediately attractive.
 Size is between small and medium-sized, a perfect size for many households.
 The short coat is easy to groom and the color pattern is lovely.
 Moving with a light, springy gait, the Lundehund is as swift, graceful, and agile as a fox, and is a surefooted climber and jumper.

-Happy and playful, he will pounce on his food and toys, grasping them with his toes and tossing them into the air like a cat or fox catching a mouse.
-He also hides food and toys, going to great lengths to find just the right place to stash his treasures.
+Happy and playful, the Norwegian Lundehund will pounce on his food and toys, grasping them with his toes and tossing them into the air like a cat catching a mouse.
+He also hides his food and toys, going to great lengths to find just the right place to stash his treasures.

 If you want a dog who...

 - Has a short, easy-care coat

 - Is graceful and agile, moving with a light, springy gait